oobfest/oobleck-v2/README.md

 # OoBleck
-Asset management software for the Out of Bounds Comedy Festival.
+Asset management software for the *Out of Bounds Comedy Festival*.

 ## Preview Images
 ### Adding and editing Workshops